To keep up to date with our global roll-out and developments, please complete your details below:

 The coalition has also outlined plans to look towards a Europe-wide end to landfilling of municipal waste and increase action against illegal waste exports.
 In a move that supports Net Zero ambitions, the coalition agreement also states that Germany will draw 80% of its energy from renewables and shut down its last coal-fired power plant by 2030, eight years earlier than planned by the outgoing government.

-Mura Technology are developing the world’s first commercial-scale HydroPRS™ plastic recycling site to divert waste plastic away from incineration, reduce carbon emissions and prevent millions of tonnes of plastic from entering the natural environment every year, turning the $120bn lost resource of plastic waste1 into a valuable global commodity.
-Our process, HydroPRS™ (Hydrothermal Plastic Recycling System), creates a much wider scope for recycling all types of plastic, including flexible, multi-layered film and post-consumer, contaminated materials.
+Mura Technology are developing the world’s first commercial-scale Hydro-PRT® plastic recycling site to divert waste plastic away from incineration, reduce carbon emissions and prevent millions of tonnes of plastic from entering the natural environment every year, turning the $120bn lost resource of plastic waste1 into a valuable global commodity.
+Our process, Hydro-PRT (Hydrothermal Plastic Recycling Technology), creates a much wider scope for recycling all types of plastic, including flexible, multi-layered film and post-consumer, contaminated materials.
 By diverting these materials away from incineration and landfill and into recycling, we decouple the manufacture of new plastics from fossil-sourced feedstock – helping to decarbonise the petrochemical industry.
 Our ambition is to have 1,000,000 tonnes of plastic recycling capacity in operation or development by 2025, including four sites in Germany, four in the US and one in the UK.

 1. World Economic Forum (2016)